Bengali Language Movement (Barak Valley): Main incident of 19 May

-Assam police resort to lathi charge on the satyagrahis at the Tarapur railway station (now, Silchar railway station).
+Assam police resort to lathi charge on the satyagrahis at the Tarapur railway station (now Silchar railway station).

 On 19 May, the dawn-to-dusk hartal began.
 Picketing started early in the morning in the sub-divisional towns of Silchar, Karimganj, and Hailakandi.
 In Karimganj, the agitators picketed in front of government offices, courts, and railway stations.
 In Silchar, the agitators picketed in the railway station.
 The last train from Silchar was around 4 p.m., after which the hartal would be effectively dissolved.
 Not a single ticket was sold for the first train at 5:40 a.m.
 The morning passed peacefully without incident.
 However, in the afternoon, the Assam Rifles arrived at the railway station.

 At around 2:30 p.m., a Bedford truck carrying nine arrested Satyagrahis from Katigorah was passing by the Tarapur railway station (present-day Silchar railway station).
 Seeing their fellow activists arrested and being taken away, the Satyagrahis assembled at the railway tracks and broke out in loud protests.
 At that point, the truck driver and the policemen escorting the arrested activists fled the scene.
 Immediately after they fled, an unidentified person set fire to the truck.
 A firefighting team rushed to the spot to bring the fire under control.
 Within five minutes, at around 2:35 p.m., the paramilitary forces guarding the railway station started beating the protesters with rifle butts and batons without provocation.
 Within a span of seven minutes, the paramilitary forces fired 17 rounds into the crowd.
 Several people were hit by bullets and were carried to hospitals.
 Nine people died that day.
-On 20 May, the people of Silchar defied curfew with to make a procession for the martyrs' bodies in protest against the killings.
+On 20 May, the people of Silchar defied curfew to make a procession for the martyrs' bodies in protest against the killings.
 Two more people were martyred the next day.

-Post Movement Effect
+Post-movement effect

-After the incident, the Assam government had to withdraw and Bengali was ultimately given official status in Barak Valley's three districts.
-Section 5 of Assam Act XVIII, 1961 safeguards the use of Bengali in the Cachar district.
+After the incident, the Assam government had to withdraw, and Bengali was ultimately given official status in Barak Valley's three districts.
+Section 5 of Assam Act XVIII, 1961, safeguards the use of Bengali in the Cachar district.
 It states, "Without prejudice to the provisions contained in Section 3, the Bengali language shall be used for administrative and other official purposes up to and including district level".